Saara Hyrkkö

 There’s hope, and there’s courage.
 We’ll make change happen.

-Below you can find more information on my election themes and objectives.
+Below you can find more information on themes and objectives.

 EDUCATION, CULTURE, AND SCIENCE